 1. Property Value

-It's not uncommon for commercial and residential property to reflect an over-valued assessment.
+It's not uncommon for commercial and residential properties to be subject to an overvalued assessment.
 That can stem from outdated assessment techniques or changes in property market values.

-It's a good idea to use a third-party assessor to help determine the value of your home.
+It's a good idea to use a third-party assessor to help determine your home's value.
 For example, a real estate agent can help you determine whether the assessment is fair.
 Their analysis can illuminate whether or not contesting an assessment is worth the time and expense.

 2. Inaccurate Property Descriptions